linode/docs/docs/websites/cms/install-cpanel-on-centos.md

 **Linode does not sell cPanel licenses**
 {: .panel-heading}
 <div class="panel-body">
 You'll need to [obtain a VPS license directly from cPanel](https://store.cpanel.net/view/cpanel/license-options) or an authorized distributor.
 Additionally, Linode does not provide cPanel support, although you may contact [cPanel support](https://www.cpanel.com/support/) directly once you've purchased a license.
-This product **must** be installed on a freshly deployed, CentOS Linode.
+This product **must** be installed on a freshly deployed CentOS Linode.
 These instructions should be performed as the `root` user via SSH.

 </div></div>

 ## DNS Prerequisites

 cPanel includes options for hosting your own DNS services.
-We generally recommend using [Linode DNS services](/docs/dns-guides/configuring-dns-with-the-linode-manager), as it provides a stable, redundant, and easily managed DNS platform.
+We generally recommend using [Linode DNS services](/docs/dns-guides/configuring-dns-with-the-linode-manager) because it provides a stable, redundant, and easily managed DNS platform.
 If you elect to run your own DNS services on a single Linode using cPanel, please be aware that such a setup provides no redundancy.

 Should you wish to provide DNS services, you'll need to add *A records* for your nameservers in your WHM as described in the [DNS on cPanel guide](/docs/websites/cms/set-up-dns-services-on-cpanel/#nameserver-selection).